-The key elements of the curriculum involves an international approach, teaching and learning, assessment, and international recognition in the global community.
+The key elements of the curriculum involve an international approach, teaching and learning, assessment, international recognition in the global community.
 The teaching and learning also includes practical and technical approaches to learning; and sets a balanced review on the international and national perspective to education, while catering to the ability of a student.
-Assessments are rigorous and it is designed to prove what the students have learned and improve the understanding and skills.
+Assessments are rigorous and it is designed to prove what the students have learned and improve their understanding and skills.
 IGCSE caters to the knowledge and synthesis of a concept.
 The wide variety of subjects that IGCSE has to offer a candidate gives them a liberal choice of subjects to choose which they are interested in and that are right for their future in terms of their career choices.

 SRVIS offers Cambridge Lower Secondary (Grade 6-8) and Cambridge Upper Secondary (Grade 9 and 10)